 I was first licensed in 1990 as N9JLH while a high school student in Oshkosh, WI.
 At the time, Morse code was still part of the exam elements.
 I took the 5 WPM code test, just barely passing on the basis of one minute of solid copy.
 I upgraded to General within a year, passing the 13 WPM code exam mainly because the test questions were multiple choice.
+Turns out the "WOSN" I wrote down was actually "JOHN."
+Figured that out after thinking about it for a bit.
 I then pursued my Advanced class upgrade along with a call sign change to KF9FR in 1991.
 I kept that call for twenty years, but it never really “felt right.”
 It often led to confusion in DX pileups and even on local repeaters.
 In the fall of 2011, I applied for my current call: N9KY, which nicely combines my nine-land roots with my current state of residence, Kentucky.

 Since I cannot seem to escape what I am, I continue to work in the Information Technology field, specializing in systems and network security.
 When I’m not on the air, I enjoy time on the lake fishing and boating.
 In the autumn, I am often looking to put venison in the freezer or a wild turkey in the oven.

 I operate mostly HF, but do enjoy a VHF/UHF FM repeater ragchew when I'm on the road.
 When traveling, I always try to take some kind of rig with me.
 It's kind of like my security blanket.
 On the HF bands, I enjoy chasing DX, working special event stations, and entering the occasional contest.
 Certificates, QSL cards, and awards not only make good shack decorations, but also good conversation starters when introducing someone new to the hobby.
 Recently, I have started participating in QRP activities such as the QRP Fox Hunt and the Flying Pigs QRP Run for the Bacon.